Preliminary Injunction in Arizona Divorce and Paternity Cases

 In divorce cases, the Preliminary Injunction also precludes parties from spending community funds except for necessities (i.e. reasonable living expenses), for expenditures in the ordinary course of business (i.e. if you have a business), as well as for their attorney fees and costs.
 The Preliminary Injunction issued in divorce cases also precludes each party from hiding assets from the other party, from diverting funds to others, and from removing the other party from most insurance policies.

 For a copy of the Preliminary Injunction issued by the Court, click here.

 You should be aware that a Preliminary Injunction is not the same as an Order of Protection.
 If you are a victim of domestic violence, you will want to strongly consider obtaining an Order of Protection against the other party.
 We have addressed these types of orders in our website – click here.
 Orders of Protection have much stronger remedies and consequences for violations versus a Preliminary Injunction.

 A Preliminary Injunction is for the most part the same as a restraining order.
-However, there are situations where a more specific restraining order is necessary so that a third party (such as a bank) is required to freeze accounts etc.
+However, there are situations where a more specific restraining order is necessary such as where a party requests that a third party (such as a bank) be required to freeze accounts etc.

 The Preliminary Injunction terminates upon a final decree of dissolution (divorce) or paternity order.